yqlim/StoreControl/README.md

 With `<script>` include:

-Download the files in `/lib/` folder and include it in your HTML.
+[Download the files](https://github.com/yqlim/StoreManager/releases/tag/v1.0.0) and include it in your HTML.
 Generally, the `.min` version is for production use.

 ## Usage